SirClaver420/Attune-Turtle/README.md

 ## Who am I

 I am but a simple man trying something new while playing one of my favorite games: World of Warcraft.
-I am working on this totally by myself, in my own free time after work and are by no means affiliated in any way with either TurtleWoW or Blizzard.
+I am working on this totally by myself, in my own free time after work and I'm by no means affiliated in any way with either TurtleWoW or Blizzard.
 I liked the official addon while playing SoD a few years ago and was surprised nobody has ported it to TWoW so I thougt I'd try to do it myself.
 Any suggestions and help is much appreciated.